FAQ: How much cash is enough for my emergency reserve?

 “Subtract your age from your IQ and multiply by $500!”

-The truth is, rules of thumb may be good advice for the population as a whole (okay, maybe not the last one), but can be terrible for any specific individual.
+The truth is, rules of thumb may be good advice for the population (okay, maybe not the last one), but can be terrible for any individual.

 An emergency reserve is the safe, liquid, accessible cash you keep in a checking, savings, or money market account that you can access when unforeseen expenses occur, or you experience a job loss.
 Most financial advisors will recommend 6 -12 months of living expenses in this account, however, that may not be appropriate for you.